stefanwalther/widget-tutorial/src/subjects/styling-widgets/README.md

+---
+title: Styling Widgets
+sub-title: Use Cascading Style Sheets (CSS) to make your widgets just looking great.
+Go one step further and use the full power of Less to create even more maintainable and re-usable styles.
+---

 You can use the full functionality of CSS when styling your widgets.
 In addition to standard CSS, you can also style your widgets using LESS.